Problems with Utopias: How to Get Out

 Tasks often involve sacrifice.
 As Terry says in Chapter 18, "I was here in the tunnels to take risks."

 I support this particular trope.
-A change in life requires costs.
+A change in life brings along costs.
 It requires that the protagonist delivers up something of the self.
 Alim from His in Herland not only accepts that he may never be able to return.
 He makes and owns a concrete decision.
 He "acts on the world," choosing to leave rather than simply follow Terry's lead (Terry sacrifices his reputation--such as it is--for the ability to leave).

 Writing problems arise when writers don't want their protagonists to take this inner risk.

-The problem doesn't appear to be attached to suffering.
+The writing problem doesn't appear to be attached to suffering.
 Suffering delivers cache.
 The problem is a reluctance to force the protagonist to live with a choice.
 Perhaps writers fear having the protagonist make the wrong choice.
 Perhaps writers don't want their characters to have to choose.

 Nevertheless, it must happen.
 Keeping one's options open is hardly the point.
 The protagonist accepting responsibility is the point